 You’ll want to test out specific posting times to figure out the best time to post.
 Maybe posting right before a big surge of activity will work best for your account, or maybe you’ll find that it’s better to post right after a surge starts.

 Respond to comments while they’re fresh

 Have you noticed a lot of other business profiles responding to as many comments as possible on Instagram?

 This creates social proof for your content, increasing your comment count while also encouraging further replies.
 But it also boosts your chances of earning more engagement while your post’s potential reach is at its peak.

-Responding to a comment can also encourage follow-up comments from the original poster, even if it’s just a “thank you” for answering a question.
+Responding to a comment can also encourage follow-up comments from the original poster, even if it’s just a thank you for answering a question.
 In some cases, though, this can jumpstart a conversation, giving you significant engagement that will help the reach of this post and future posts, too.

-Use community-driven hashtags to reach active users
+Use hashtags to reach active users

 For this tactic to be effective, however, you need to choose the hashtags that your target audience actually searches through to discover content and other users.

 Community hashtags are especially active.
 These niche hashtags may not have as many posts as the more popular hashtags, but they are already being circulated and searched through by groups on Instagram looking to connect with others who are interested in that topic, movement, or community.